openimsdk/helm-charts/README.md

 2. Two domain names: one for MinIO API, another for OpenIM Server API.
 3. Configured StorageClass (e.g., NFS-Client).
 4. *(Optional)* For K8s with LoadBalancer-configured Ingress Controller nodes, no need to configure TLS items in `-config.yaml` files.
+5. If you also need to open the grafana web page to view the monitoring and logging, you also need to prepare a second domain name, which can be a subdomain name.
+If you want to enable minio's console web access, you will also need a separate domain name, which can be a subdomain.

 > **Note**: The next release will feature single domain access and IP-based URL access.
+> Aliyun provides free certificate service (20), Once you've downloaded it to the server, Use:
+> `kubectl create secret tls openimtls1-secret --cert=fullchain.pem --key=privkey.pem -n openim`
+> you need to modify the `infra/prometheus-config.yaml` file to use the secret name `openimtls1-secret` and the domain name `openim.example.com` to access the openim server.

 ## Quick Start